Whether you believe in cryptocurrencies or not, you can’t help but notice the rising interest in this digital coin.

 We already mentioned Demand and Supply earlier in the article.
 I also referenced the distinction between short-term demand and long-term demand.

 The truth is, volatility is often created by uncertainty.
-People buying rumour’s and rushing in not to miss out.
+People buying rumor’s and rushing in not to miss out.
 This can be referred to as short term demand.

 You must be careful not to get swayed by other people’s opinions.
 Unfortunately, there are a lot of people looking to take advantage of people’s greed and the whole pump and dump play (common in penny stocks), is certainly very prominent in cryptocurrencies.
 In other words, people buying a lot of a coin and then using social media to promote it to a huge following only to then dump it for a huge profit whilst the poor guys getting in at the end take a big loss.
 This is very common, and you must never follow someone else’s advice.
 Always do your own research.